rhx/SwiftHelloGtk/README.md

 	./xcodegen.sh
 	open HelloGtk.xcodeproj

-After that, use the (usual) Build and Run buttons to build/run your project.
+After that, select the executable target (not the Bundle/Framework target with the same name as the executable) and use the (usual) Build and Run buttons to build/run your project.

 ## Prerequisites